pycom/pycom-documentation/datasheets/introduction.md

 # Introduction

-The follow pages contain all information relating to each product, for examples: pinouts, spec sheets, relevant examples and notes.
+The follow pages contain all information relating to each product, for example: pinouts, spec sheets, relevant examples and notes.

 ## Development Modules